 With a life interest trust will, you can give someone a life interest in your property or other assets without those assets actually leaving your estate.
 For example, if you include a life interest trust in your will and your home is placed into this trust, then the person with a life interest could continue to live in the property for the rest of their life, but on their death it would then be distributed in line with the terms of your will.

 A life interest trust can be an effective way of ensuring that a loved one is provided for during their lifetime, while also protecting the value of your assets for future generations.

 Benefits of a flexible life interest trust will

-- Remarries after your death (marriage automatically invalidates any existing Wills)
+- remarries after your death (marriage automatically invalidates any existing wills)

-- Writes a new will after your death, changing their original wishes
+- writes a new will after your death, changing their original wishes

-- Allows a nominated person to benefit from the income generated from your investments if you die, whilst protecting the capital value for future generations.
+This type of will also allows a nominated person to benefit from the income generated from your investments if you die, whilst protecting the capital value for future generations.

 Who can benefit from a flexible life interest trust will?

-- Anyone who holds cash assets and investments in their sole name and:
+Someone could benefit from a flexible life interest trust will if they hold cash assets and investments in their sole name and: